Arham-Begani/Study_buddy/README.md

 ## Contact

-For any questions or inquiries, please contact [your email address or contact information].
+For any questions or inquiries, please contact me.